awslabs/amazon-quicksight-embedding-sdk/README.md

 #### 🔹 onMessage: *SimpleMessageEventHandler* *(optional)*

-The `eventName`s the dashboard experience receive
+The `eventName`s the console experience receives

-    ERROR_OCCURRED: Received when an error occurred while rendering the Amazon QuickSight visual.
+    ERROR_OCCURRED: Received when an error occurred while rendering the console.
 The message contains `errorCode`.
 The error codes are:
     - `Forbidden` -- the URL's authentication code expired
     - `Unauthorized` -- the session obtained from the authentication code expired If you follow the instructions to generate the correct URL, but you still receive these error codes, you need to generate a new URL.